google-research/raksha/rust/tools/authorization-logic/README.md

 To compile a program called FILENAME stored in INPUT_DIR, run:

 ```
-cargo run FILENAME INPUT_DIR OUTPUT_DIR
+cargo run -- --in-dir INPUT_DIR --out-dir OUTPUT_DIR FILENAME
 ```

 which will result in a Souffle file called FILENAME.dl in OUTPUT_DIR.
+INPUT_DIR and OUTPUT_DIR are optional, and will use the current working directory if unspecified.
 If Souffle is installed, it will be run on the generated code.

 ### Language Guide